zinzloun/THM_WriteUP/windcorp/README.md

 	EC 6A 9A B8 A6 98 93 DB 8A F8 6F 1B 17 E7 02 25   .j........o....%
 	64 95 95 8B CD 2C CD DB                           d....,..
 	...
 We are intersted in the <b>mkguid as found in c:\users\chajoh\appdata\roaming\keepass\protecteduserkey.bin</b>.
-Take notes of this value since we will use it to build the users master key DPAPI path, in the related command.
+Take notes of this value, since we will use it to build the users master key DPAPI path, in the related command.
+As said the value refers to the DPAPI master key of the users.
+More informations can be found here: https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-10/security/threat-protection/auditing/event-4692

-Now let's have a look at the parameters needed to regenerate a new  master DPAPI key for chajoh.
+Now let's have a look at the parameters needed to regenerate a new master DPAPI key for chajoh, using the backup taken from the domain controller:

   	C:\Users\chajoh>C:\Users\Public\support_tools\CQMasterKeyAD.exe
 	CQMasterKeyAD by Michal Grzegorzewski, mgrzeg@cqure.pl